VCSTDN2024/imad5112-assignment-1-SamiST10470683/README.md

 *Caption for screenshot 2: [Describe the context, e.g., "The user profile screen where personal information is updated."]*

 ### Video Demo:
-A video showcasing the app's functionality can be viewed here: [YouTube Video Link].
+A video showcasing the app's functionality can be viewed here: [https://youtu.be/iYvCZitDzLY?si=WqAa8u6S2HANhRl_].
 ```

 ---